magento/devdocs/guides/v1.0/install-gde/install/install-cli.md

 	php -f index.php install --[installation option name]=[installation option value] ...

 The following table discusses the meanings of installation option names and values.
-An example is provided in <a href="#sample-localhost-installation">Sample localhost installation</a>.
+An example is provided in <a href="#install-cli-example">Sample localhost installation</a>.

 <table>
 	<tbody>